October is Fire Safety Awareness Month. This is a perfect activity for learning the parts of the firetruck!

 So, what fun did I have in Kath's room.
 In closing, I just love the things kids say....As I was working with Kath's kids, one of them looked up at me and said, "You talk like a cowboy!"
 So for all my southern friends, YeeHaw!

-Before I got there, Kath was teaching her kiddos about jungle animals.
-We decided to use Lions for our study on non fiction books.
-So, as the kiddos came in we had them think about the things they already knew about lions and enter that information in their journals.
+Before I arrived, Kath was teaching her kiddos about jungle animals.
+I decided to build on that theme and use lions as a topic to explore nonfiction text.
+As the kiddos came in that morning, Kathleen posted the question on the smartboard, "What do you know about lions?"
+We had them think about the things they already knew about lions and enter that information in their journals.

 In my next post I am going to show you how we displayed our lion tree maps on a super cute lion craftivity while learning about ___ing words!